 What Is a Digital Loyalty Card?
 Complete 2026 Guide

-Learn what digital loyalty cards are, how they work with Apple & Google Wallet, and why customers prefer them over apps.
+Learn what digital loyalty cards are, how they work on your customers' phones, and why they outperform paper and apps.

-Key Takeaway: A digital loyalty card is a virtual stamp card that lives in Apple Wallet or Google Wallet.
-Customers don't download anything - they scan a QR code and the card is saved.
+Key Takeaway: A digital loyalty card is a virtual stamp card that lives on your customer's phone.
+No download needed.
+They scan a QR code and the card is saved.
 Businesses get tracking, notifications, and zero card loss.

 FaveCard Team

-A digital loyalty card is a virtual stamp card that lives in your phone’s wallet app.
-Instead of carrying a paper card, your customers scan a QR code and the card saves to Apple Wallet or Google Wallet - apps they already have.
+A digital loyalty card is a virtual stamp card that lives on your phone.
+Instead of carrying a paper card, your customers scan a QR code and the card saves to their phone — either in their browser or directly in Apple Wallet or Google Wallet.

 Key Takeaway: Digital loyalty cards aren’t apps.
-They’re passes that live in your phone’s built-in wallet.
-No download, no account creation, no friction.
+They live on your customer’s phone with zero downloads.
+No app to install, no account to create, no friction.

 What exactly is a digital loyalty card?